Sutte Hakkun: Release

 The final release was a cartridge version of the 1998 Nintendo Power release, which sold for 4,200 yen.
 The content of the game is identical to that of the previous release, but a detailed instruction manual with various tips and tricks was included with the game.
+It was one of the last video games released for the Super Famicom.

 In 2017, an English fan translation of the game was released.
 In 2020, ROMs for unreleased Game Boy and Game Boy Color versions of the game, the latter titled Sutte Hakkun GB, were found in the Nintendo data leak.
+On March 2, 2010, the game was re-released on Wii Virtual Console.
+On February 4, 2015, the game was re-released on Wii U Virtual Console.
+On January 24, 2025, Sutte Hakkun was re-released on the Nintendo Classics service for Nintendo Switch Online members, marking its first release outside of Japan.

 Reception

 Upon release, Famitsu gave the SFC version of the game a score of 28 out of 40.

 In 2009, Nintendo Life gave the game a score of 9 out of 10.
+Dustin Bailey of GamesRadar+ described how the game developed a cult following, considering it one of the best Satellaview titles.